-Having regard to the development of the EPSAS project and its potential positive impact over the public sector financial reporting in Bulgaria, BNAO adopted23 a principle position regarding these standards that consists of several key elements:
+Having regard to the development of the EPSAS project and its potential positive impact over the public sector financial reporting in Bulgaria, BNAO adopted24 a principle position regarding these standards that consists of several key elements:

-- BNAO supports the full adoption of accrual basis accounting in the public sector.
+- 1. BNAO supports the full adoption of accrual basis accounting in the public sector.
 This will ensure a foundation for adequate performance measurement and planning of public sector operations. - 2.
 BNAO is in favour of the adoption of a consolidated public sector financial reporting framework to replace the current framework that consists of numerous general and specific guidelines for financial reporting. - 3.
 BNAO supports the initiative for developing and introducing the EPSAS that will contribute to improving the quality and transparency of public sector financial reporting and ensure better financial management of the public resources and debt. - 4.
 BNAO will support the efforts of the Ministry of Finance to modernize public sector accounting and will continue to offer objective assessment of the development of financial reporting. - 5.
 BNAO will monitor the progress of the EPSAS project taking into consideration the challenges relating to the transformation of the public sector financial reporting framework. - 6.
 BNAO will continue to participate actively in forums and events on the topic of public sector financial reporting.

-6. Audits of the 2020 Annual Financial Statements.
+6. Audits of the 2021 Annual Financial Statements.
 Outcomes

-In 2021, the Bulgarian National Audit Office continued to efficiently perform its audit functions in light of the new conditions following the outburst of the Covid-19 pandemic.
-It worked mainly remotely, relying heavily on e-communication tools, incl. for the purpose of obtaining audit evidence.
-The relatively easy adaptation to the new working conditions was due to the long years of experience using auditing software tools.
+In 2022, the BNAO continued to efficiently perform its audit functions in light of the Covid-19 pandemic.
+The increased use of electronic communication technologies, including for obtaining audit evidence, continued.
+Until the cancellation of the emergency epidemic situation, a hybrid form of work was used, but from the month of April, the institution switched to the regular, on the spot form of work.
 All planned financial audits were completed successfully.
-BNAO's Board endorsed a total of 286 reports on the audits of the 2020 annual financial statements of public sector entities.
-The majority of issued audit opinions were unmodified, accounting for 85% of all audit opinions on the financial statements24 (see Figure 1).
+The BNAO's Board endorsed a total of 288 reports on the audits of the 2021 annual financial statements of public sector entities.
+The majority of issued audit opinions were unmodified, accounting for 76% of all audit opinions on the financial statements25 (see Figure 1).
 This was mainly due to the fact that audited entities were offered the possibility to revise the misstatements identified by the auditors in the course of the financial audits.
-Such adjustments were introduced to make sure that the financial statements give a true and fair view of the financial position, financial performance and cash flows of the public sector entities and that they serve as a reliable basis for decision-making at institutional, regional and national level.
-The significant number of unmodified opinions is an indication of the level of compliance with the applicable financial reporting framework, but not of the quality of public sector accounting; the latter being preconditioned on the nature of the financial reporting framework.
+Such adjustments were introduced to make sure that the financial statements give a true and fair view of the financial position, financial performance and cash flows of the public sector entities and that they serve as a reliable basis for decisionmaking at institutional, regional and national level.
+The number of unmodified opinions is an indication of the level of compliance with the applicable financial reporting framework, but not of the quality of public sector accounting; the latter being preconditioned on the nature of the financial reporting framework.